henvic/vehikel/README.md

 * [trazqueeupago.com](http://trazqueeupago.com/) is a flee market for the Twitter social network, with a GUI similar to that of to-post.it.

 ## Requirements
 This was only tested on Mac OS X and Linux environments.
-It might also work on Windows.
+It might also work on Windows (but not the install script).
 Note that most of the system can work with a simpler setup, but don't assume this to be true.

 ### PHP and Servers